pawelpesz/kluster-playground/how-to.md

 brew install fluxcd/tap/flux
 ```

 2. Create a GitHub Personal Access Token (in case of a Dev or Prod team environment, you might need a Technical User or a GitHub App).
-Export them as environment variables.

 The Personal Access Token will need the following:

 - Contents: Read
 - Metadata: Read
 - Administration: Read/Write (because it needs to POST into the /repos/{owner}/{repo}/keys path)

+Export it as environment variables:

 ```sh
 export GITHUB_USERNAME=14ZOli \